-Radium-223 (Xofigo®) is a calcium-like radioactive element that is used to treat men with hormone-refractory prostate cancer that has metastasized to the bones (but not to other body areas).
+Radium-223 (Xofigo®) is a calcium-like radioactive element that is used to treat men with hormone-refractory prostate cancer that has metastasized to the bones.
 Because of its calcium-like chemical properties, radium-223 is used in place of calcium to build and fix bones, and is more likely to be taken up in places where the bone has been damaged and is undergoing repair, particularly sites of growing metastases.